The most commonly used personal subject pronouns in Italian are as follows.

 |ti chiami → your name is / you are called || vi chiamate → your name(s) are (plural) / you are called|

 |si chiama → his/her name is / your name is (formal) / he/she/you are called || si chiamano → their name(s) are / they are called|

-Like we saw with essere, it is appropriate to omit the personal pronoun, as you can see in the table above.
+As we saw with essere, it is appropriate to omit the personal pronoun, as shown in the table above.
 Personal pronouns, however, are often used for the sake of emphasis or rhythmic balance.
 See the following examples.

 |Buona sera, io mi chiamo Claudio. || Good evening, my name is Claudio.|